CT's Historic Gardens Day

 Stanley-Whitman House

-Stanley-Whitman House (37 High Street, Farmington, CT 06032): CT's Historic Gardens Day features free historic garden tours 12 to 4 pm.
+Stanley-Whitman House (37 High Street, Farmington, CT 06032): CT's Historic Gardens Day features free historic garden tours 10 am to 4 pm.
 Tours are first come, first served.
 Volunteers and staff will be on site to guide visitors through the 17th-century-inspired Early Settlers and Hops and Dye Gardens and the 18th-century-inspired Dooryard Garden.
-Tour topics include: Telling the Bees; Smiths in the Kitchen; Whitmans in the Parlor.
-Featured will be "Foodways: Dye Plants for CT Open House Day," a demonstration in the Whitman Tavern with historic interpreter Dennis Picard.

 Stowe Center for Literary Activism

-The Stowe Center for Literary Activism (77 Forest Street, Hartford, CT 06105): While the Stowe House is closed for tours on Sundays, garden volunteers will be on hand from 12 noon to 4 pm on CT Historic Gardens Day to talk with visitors about the beautiful Stowe Center gardens.
+The Stowe Center for Literary Activism (77 Forest Street, Hartford, CT 06105): While the Stowe House is closed for tours on Sundays, garden volunteers will be on hand from 9:30 am to 1:30 pm on CT Historic Gardens Day to talk with visitors about the beautiful Stowe Center gardens and grounds and the history behind their design and the selection of plants contained therein.
 Complimentary lemonade and cookies will be offered.
+MORE INFORMATION

 Thankful Arnold House Museum

 At Thankful Arnold House Museum (14 Hayden Hill Road, Haddam, CT 06438), 12 -4 pm, visitors will learn how herbs, vegetables, and plants were used by the Widow Thankful Arnold in the early 19th century.
 The garden features over 50 varieties of herbs including those used in cooking, dyeing, fragrance, and medicine.
-This year’s activity for both adults and children will be making a wreath craft and garden scavenger hunt.
-Kristy Benson-Amarante of Higganum’s Bittersweet Farm will be on hand to talk about herbal and medicinal teas and Bethany Naccarato, author of the museum’s garden book will be featured to sign books and talk about her experience as a master gardener.
-Light refreshments will also be served including our famous rhubarb tea.
+Light refreshments will be served including our famous rhubarb tea.
 Admission to both house and garden is free.

 Webb Deane Stevens Museum